funlyonions/ttdocs/features/scalers/StandardNormalizer.md

 # StandardNormalizer

-A transformer for differencing values within a feature pipeline by a fractional order.
+A transformer for normalizing values within a feature pipeline by removing the mean and scaling to unit variance.

 ## Class Parameters